Book today and get 5% discount off the tour price. Find out more

 Later in the afternoon, we set off on a short hike into the renowned Sesriem Canyon of Namibia, to see the ancient sedimentary layers in this narrow gorge.

 Travelling further north we visit the lagoon in Walvis Bay on the coast of Namibia.
 Here we enjoy lunch and watch the birdlife, including the flocks of flamingos that fringe the estuary.
 In the afternoon we arrive in Swakopmund, Namibia's prime beach destination.

 Enjoy dinner at one of the great local restaurants (own expense).
-Accommodation is at a guesthouse in Swakopmund.
+Accommodation is a centrally located hotel in Swakopmund.

 Saying goodbye to the lively coastal town of Swakopmund, we depart after lunch and drive to the Spitzkoppe Mountains, where we set up camp amongst the giant boulders.
 The Spitzkoppe formation is one of Namibia's most distinctive landmarks, towering above the remote, open plains of Damaraland.

 In the afternoon you can relax at camp or explore the unusual landscapes of the Spitzkoppe area on foot.
 The evening is spent unwinding at our secluded bush camp and enjoying this magnificent wild setting.